 Team riding; choreography traditionally performed by four horses, though groups may have six, eight, ten or even twelve horses.
-For special terminology related to this, see Quadrille section.
+For special terminology related to this, see Quadrille Rules and Guidelines available on the USDF website

 QUALITY (OF GAIT)

 The quality of a gait refers to its freedom, elasticity, flexibility, looseness, fluency and amplitude.